Manav9823/prototype_javascript/interview_prep.md

 Target Element (Event Handling)
 Target Element → Parent Element → Body → HTML → Document (`Bubbling`)

-Order of Execution(If both phases are enabled, capturing phase needs to be enabled but the bubbling is by default):
+Order of Execution(If both phases are enabled, capturing phase needs to be enabled but the bubbling is by default:

 Capturing Phase happens first.
 Target Phase is when the event is handled by the target element itself.
 Bubbling Phase happens last, after the target phase, as the event bubbles back up.

+document.getElementById('#grandparent').addEventListener('click', ()=>{
+    console.log('grandparentClicked')
+})
+document.getElementById('#parent').addEventListener('click', ()=>{
+    console.log('parent')
+})
+document.getElementById('#child').addEventListener('click', ()=>{
+    console.log('child')
+})

+Event Capturing (When you click on the child div it prints child-> parent-> grandparent) You can pass a third argument in here useCapture and set it to true by default its false if its true output(grandparent -> parent -> child)

+# event delegation

+there are multiple child divs inside the parent div so instead of adding onclick events on each and every div just adding a onClick on parent div would help and its because of event bubbling

 # Javascript-refrences(https://daveceddia.com/javascript-references/)